 Look for a niche that has plenty of high-end products you can make a healthy profit from, that attract customers with plenty of disposable income.
 However, be careful of niche products that are extremely expensive to ship.
 You will have less room to make an attractive offer to your customers (i.e. free shipping) and a lower profit margin.
 Plus, high shipping fees might be a discouragement to some buyers.

-Research the Competition
+2. Research the competition

 Dropshipping is a popular business model.
 That means there is competition, not only from other dropshippers but also from other big retailers.
 If you choose to sell a product with little competition, you may not sell a thing.
 That’s because there’s no demand for the product.
 You have to have product demand to generate sales otherwise you’re just spinning your wheels.
-Figure out what your competitors are selling because it will give you a lot of intel on what you a winning product looks like.
+Figure out what your competitors are selling because it will give you a lot of intel on what a winning product looks like.

 Finding a reliable supplier is an incredibly important step and communication is key.
 Many dropship suppliers are found overseas, which makes communication around shipping time and expectations that much more important.
 Do your research and make sure you find a reputable supplier that can handle potential sudden growth.
 Your dropship supplier can make or break your business, so finding one that’s worthwhile should take some time.
 Don’t rush the process and listen to your gut.
 If the fit feels wrong, move on and look for another supplier.

 The nice thing about setting up a Shopify store is you can choose from a variety of themes to help make your site look pro.
 You can also build your own custom site, but until you know if your dropship business will be profitable, it’s better to go with an out-of-the-box option like Shopify.
 You can select from lots of well-designed themes that give your site an air of professionalism so it doesn’t look like you’re a one-person shop (even if that’s what you are).

-There are many ways to do this, such as Google or Facebook Advertising, social media marketing, email marketing, content marketing, and search engine optimization.
+There are many ways to do this, such as Google or Facebook Advertising, social media marketing, email marketing, content marketing, and search engine optimization (SEO).
 While some strategies work better in the short term, others might work better over the long term.
-Use a mix of both and map out a plan for the future of your dropship business.
+Use a mix of both and map out a plan for the future of your dropshipping business.

-With marketing platforms like Facebook and Google Advertising, it’s important to constantly keep an eye on your campaigns.
+With marketing platforms like Facebook Ads and Google Ads, it’s important to constantly keep an eye on your campaigns.
 You need to analyze and tweak them for the best performance.
 Setting and forgetting is not a thing, at least not a profitable one.
 Keep an eye on what’s working and what doesn’t, and eliminate the things that don’t.

-How Profitable is Dropshipping?
+How profitable is dropshipping?

-Incomes can vary with drop shipping.
+Incomes can vary with dropshipping.
 However, provided you set yourself up for success and find a great product to sell, dropshipping can be extremely profitable.
-Since you aren’t on the hook for the manufacturing or shipping cost of goods, or keeping an inventory, you have bigger margins to win by.
+Since you aren’t on the hook for the manufacturing or shipping cost of goods or keeping an inventory, you have bigger margins to win by.

 The great thing about dropshipping is that it’s a low risk as far as eCommerce business models go.
 Start-up costs are mostly your website and maintenance costs.
 You only pay for inventory after you’ve already sold it to your customer.
 You aren’t responsible for the costs associated with creating your products or storing inventory you haven’t yet sold.
 You don’t even need employees for packaging and shipping your items.